jacobszmon/Git-Info-Pages/index.md

 **Some documents have more advanced version control built-in**
 - Microsoft Word has a "Track Changes" feature.
-- Google Docs automatically tracks file changes over.
+- Google Docs automatically tracks file changes over time.
 - You can see the edit history of all Wikipedia articles. [(Here's the history of the version control article.)](https://en.wikipedia.org/w/index.php?title=Version_control&action=history)